maroiliop/Enrichment-Analysis/README.md

 Based on our publication, we used regions of interest (ROIs) from widefield fluorescent z-stack image files (.tif) with 2 channels.

 The 1st channel is for an elongated structure like a filament (e.g. Actin) and the second channel is for a round structure like a cluster (e.g. Immune-Complex).
 Run `Sharp Ruffle` macro on the ROI-image stack to identify the 3 sharpest frames.
-Duplicate these 3 frames (2 channels) and run the `Enrichment Analysis` macro to identify the spatial coerrelation of the 2 signals.
+Duplicate these 3 frames (2 channels) and run the `Enrichment Analysis` macro to visualise the spatial coerrelation of the 2 signals.
+Based on the raw intensity of the round objects calculate the enrichment ratio as described in the `Enrichment Analysis` section.

 ## `Sharp Ruffle`